ctomkow/swITch/README.md

 * I am also planning on creating an APC UPS class for managing APC UPS's over SSH.
 I found that cDevice.py works quite well for it however.
 * Multi-threading.
 I am planning to make this multi-threaded so it will be more efficient at pushing out changes to many devices at once.
 * Allowing to specify which section of config in the cli.config file gets pushed out to certain IP ranges.
 Then you can list all the config for various devices (e.g. multi-vendor devices).
 This will go well together with listing all the IPs in ip.list file.
+* Add ability to check whether you automatically get enabled when logged in or not.
+Currently it expects to not be in enable when logged in.
+Then it goes into enable mode only if -e flag is set.
+Coincidentally, I should be able to fix this once the hashtag bug is fixed.
 * Enabling IP ranges using regex in ip.list
 * Enable the use of certificates so you don't need to rely on username and passwords sitting in a text file.
 * Proper display of program output.
 E.g. -v -vv -vvv